 Why do I use the term specialist?
 It’s simple really.
 I use that term because it perfectly describes what you do for clients.

 I know that some of you refer to yourselves as a Pinterest VA, which is fine if you also provide other types of services.

-But if you specialize in Pinterest marketing or management, I strongly encourage you to use the term, “Pinterest account specialist,” because you are specifically knowledgable in this area and it’s what you have chosen to focus on for your specialization.
+But if you specialize in Pinterest marketing or management, I strongly encourage you to use the term, “Pinterest account specialist,” because you are specifically knowledgeable in this area and it’s what you have chosen to focus on for your specialization.

 5 Facts You Should Know About Owning a Pinterest Management Business

 I have five specific things I want to share with you when it comes to owning a business that is centered on Pinterest management:

 #1- Know who you are in your business.
 I know that a lot of women get into this business the way I did – someone asks you to help with their Pinterest marketing.
 Maybe you’re a virtual assistant and a client asks you to work on their Pinterest account.
 After a while, you realize that now you have a business with a specialization in Pinterest marketing.